 She was born in 1987 in Nashville, TN to a Liberian mother and Kenyan father.
 Based in NYC, she has exhibited and/or performed her work in the US, Mexico, South Africa, Switzerland, Trinidad & Tobago, and Liberia, and her work is included in the Art-in-Embassies public collection in Monrovia, Liberia, in an Art Connects NY public collection in Queens, NY, and in private collections.

-She has been awarded artist residencies at the Bemis Center for Contemporary Arts (Omaha, NE), Beta-Local (San Juan, Puerto Rico), Greatmore Studios (Cape Town, South Africa), IAAB (Basel, Switzerland), Flux Factory (NYC), and the SOMA Summer program (Mexico City, Mexico).
-She has received additional awards from the NY Community Trust foundation, Hampshire College, and Hunter College.
+She has been awarded artist residencies at the Bag Factory (Johannesburg, South Africa), the Bemis Center for Contemporary Arts (Omaha, NE), Beta-Local (San Juan, Puerto Rico), Greatmore Studios (Cape Town, South Africa), IAAB (Basel, Switzerland), Flux Factory (NYC), and the SOMA Summer program (Mexico City, Mexico).
+She has received additional awards from the NY Community Trust foundation, Hampshire College, and Hunter College, and also received a Foundation for Contemporary Arts Emergency Grant in 2017.
+Recent exhibition sites of her work include the Studio Museum in Harlem (NY), Aljira Center for Contemporary Art (NJ), and the FNB Joburg Art Fair (SA).
 She received a BA in Interdisciplinary Art & Cultural Theory from Hampshire College in 2010 and an MFA in Studio Art from Hunter College in 2016.
-She also works as a community teaching artist and museum educator.